rcolomina/darwinex_trading/README.md

 ## RL Bots

-Bots are automatic ways to enter and exit the market 24/7, but they need to be smart.
-For this RL bots trained on simulated environments based on real data will help to create such a bots
+Bots are automatic ways to trade in the finantial markets without stop 24-7.
+But there is a caveat on the bots.
+These have to be smart, something that is achieved using curated market data.
+RL stand for reinforcement learning, which is a way of machine learning that uses rewards to improve itself.
+RL bots are trained on simulated environment built from real data collection.
+This will help to work on automatas that will be adapted to the reality.

 ## Deployment & Monitoring